 - Nice Hat: Implied in "You Can Leave Your Hat On", as the singer wants the subject to take all their clothes off except their hat.

 - Nuke 'em: "Political Science", sometimes incorrectly known by its refrain of "Let's drop the big one now."

-- Really, you'd think the line "We don't know our ass from a hole in the ground" would be a dead giveaway.
+- He tends to run into this problem with "Rednecks" from listeners who don't realize the bigoted lyrics are supposed to show how stupid and racist rednecks are (you'd think the line "We don't know our ass from a hole in the ground" would be a dead giveaway).

-- Sympathy for the Devil: "Rednecks" actually was intended to display a back-handed sort of sympathy for southern racists, specifically speaking out against northern liberals' tendency to mock them dismissively rather than argue with them on the merits (an argument Newman obviously believed the northerners would win handily).
+- "Rednecks" actually was intended to display a back-handed sort of sympathy for southern racists, specifically speaking out against northern liberals' tendency to mock them dismissively rather than argue with them on the merits (an argument Newman obviously believed the northerners would win handily).

 - "In Germany Before the War" is a more subtle case: it's written from the perspective of Peter Kurten, aka "The Vampire of Dusseldorf".

 - In the recording of "Faust" released on CD, Newman voices the Devil, who tends to be the voice of reason during the production.